Crispy Smashed Okra in the Oven (or on the Grill)

 • Is roasted okra healthier than fried?

-• Definitely!
-Roasting or grilling uses minimal oil while keeping the delicious flavor.
+• Roasting or grilling uses minimal oil while keeping the delicious flavor.

 Final Thoughts

-If you’ve avoided okra because of its texture, this recipe will change your mind.
-Roasted or grilled, it’s crispy, light, and full of flavor — perfect as a snack, a cookout side, or a fun twist on your usual veggie routine.
+If you’ve avoided okra because of its texture, this crispy smashed version is a good place to start.
+Roasted or grilled, it’s crisp, light, and full of flavor—perfect as a snack, a cookout side, or a quick vegetable for almost any meal.

 My Amazon Store